i2y/connecpy/README.md

 app.add_service(service)
 ```

-Btw, `ConpyServerInterceptor`'s `intercept` method has compatible signature as `intercept` method of [grpc_interceptor.server.AsyncServerInterceptor](https://grpc-interceptor.readthedocs.io/en/latest/#async-server-interceptors), so you might be able to convert Connecpy interceptors to gRPC interceptors by just changing the import statement and the parent class.
+Btw, `ConnecpyServerInterceptor`'s `intercept` method has compatible signature as `intercept` method of [grpc_interceptor.server.AsyncServerInterceptor](https://grpc-interceptor.readthedocs.io/en/latest/#async-server-interceptors), so you might be able to convert Connecpy interceptors to gRPC interceptors by just changing the import statement and the parent class.

 ### ASGI Middleware